exercism/docs/building/tooling/docker.md

 ## Configuration

-Each solution gets 100% machine resources for a ten second window.
+Each solution gets 100% machine resources for a twenty second window.

-After 10 seconds, the process is halted and reports as a time-out.
+After 20 seconds, the process is halted and reports as a time-out.

 Configuration can be set in the [`tools.json` file](https://github.com/exercism/tooling-invoker/blob/main/tools.json) in the Tooling Invoker repository.